Using disputes directly

 fields.
 Other fields which do not vary between disputes should be put in a JSON document stored on IPFS.
 The IPFS hash should then be put as the value of the metadata

 sub-field.
-Overall the following fields need to be available either on-chain directly as part of the JSON input or linked via an IPFS document:- title (required on-chain): Displayed as the subtitle when in
+Overall the following fields need to be available either on-chain directly as part of the JSON input or linked via an IPFS document:

 /disputes

-overview but displayed as the title when the specific dispute is opened. - metadata (special field): IPFS CID of JSON document containing fields that are listed below but were not included on-chain.
+overview but displayed as the title when the specific dispute is opened.metadata (special field): IPFS CID of JSON document containing fields that are listed below but were not included on-chain.

-- disputedActionText: The description of the dispute.
+disputedActionText: The description of the dispute.
 If it's a URL a link will be rendered with the text "Read more"

-- disputedActionURL: URL to the action being disputed, this could be a link to your dApp frontend with more information on what's being disputed for example.
+disputedActionURL: URL to the action being disputed, this could be a link to your dApp frontend with more information on what's being disputed for example.

-- disputedActionRadspec: Description displayed on the Celeste dashboard for the
+disputedActionRadspec: Description displayed on the Celeste dashboard for the

 disputedActionURL

-- agreementTitle: Title of the agreement used to settle dispute
+agreementTitle: Title of the agreement used to settle dispute

-- agreementText: Content of the agreement as text.
+agreementText: Content of the agreement as text.
 This will be read and interpreted by the jurors in combination with the submitted evidence to come to a resolution.

-- organization: Organization running or maintaining the platform on which the dispute is based on.
+organization: Organization running or maintaining the platform on which the dispute is based on.

-- plaintiff: Party creating the dispute.
+plaintiff: Party creating the dispute.

-- defendant: Party being accused of violating agreement
+defendant: Party being accused of violating agreement

 Example for metadata: